r1oga/repo-project-template/README.md

   Any opened actions will be added to the configured project.
 - [issue-link](https://github.com/marketplace/actions/add-an-issue-link)
   For any branch that starts with the prefix `issue-<number>`, the corresponding PR's text description will be automatically edited to link it to an existing issue.
+  _Note: linking the PR to the issue could actually be achieve manually like [this](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) too._

 ## Configuration